 In order to take the appropriate action, you need to prove this activity is occurring.
 Covert surveillance carried out by fully trained professionals ensures vital video evidence is obtained that will prove your suspicions.

-Integral investigations has over 20 years of experience of business investigations dealing with exactly this type of situation.
+Gold Coast Investigations has over 20 years of experience of business investigations dealing with exactly this type of situation.

 Integral Investigations has conducted a large number of business investigations on behalf of national and state Master Franchise Holders, whereby they have had concerns a particular franchisee was possibly not acting in accordance with their contractual obligations or the best interests of the franchiser.

 A large national franchiser was concerned one of their franchisees was not accurately reporting their takings.
 There was some speculation as to whether or not the franchise owner, who only worked in the business on a part-time basis, was personally responsible for the sudden drop in takings, or whether staff theft was the cause.
 Another consideration was whether there was some other unknown reason for a legitimate drop in customers.

 Our investigators were hired to initially conduct surveillance at that franchise business and note the daily customer numbers.
 This was subsequently compared with the reported takings and a substantial anomaly was revealed.